InkarKum/Final_project/README.md

 * **Flow:** SQLite (events) → Job 3 → Analytics → SQLite (daily_summary)

 The analytics task (`job3_analytics.py`) aggregates the data and stores daily summaries.

-## How to Run

-### 1. Start Apache Airflow:

-Ensure Apache Airflow is running.
-You can follow the official Airflow installation guide: [https://airflow.apache.org/docs/apache-airflow/stable/start/index.html](https://airflow.apache.org/docs/apache-airflow/stable/start/index.html)

-Trigger the DAGs from the Airflow UI or via the Airflow API.

-### 2. Run the Pipeline:

-Trigger the `job1_ingestion_dag.py` manually or let it run continuously.

-The other jobs (`job2_clean_store_dag.py` and `job3_daily_summary_dag.py`) will run according to their schedules.

-### 3. Monitor Logs:

-You can monitor the progress of each DAG in the Airflow UI.
-Logs for each task will show detailed information about data processing and errors (if any).

 ## SQLite Schema